-Because of the technology of our world today, garden clubs do not have to be limited to real meetings groups.
+Because of the technology of our world today, garden clubs do not have to be limited to real meeting groups.
 You can find a ton of people online who love gardening as much as you do.

 The benefit of online communities is the fact that you don’t have to be bound by weekly meetings.

 Real communities require a bit more commitment, but they are a great way to interact with people who are dealing with the same soil issues as you are or the same weather issues.
-This allows you to talk about your problems with gardening and hear insightful perspective that may not have been in your purview before.
+This allows you to talk about your problems with gardening and hear insightful perspectives that may not have been in your purview before.

 You Love to Learn About Gardening

 At first, you may consider joining your local garden club because you enjoy gardens.
 But you will be astonished at how much you learn when you actually begin to attend events and get to know fellow garden club members.
-The vast knowledge people possess, and can share, will change the way you see gardening.
+The vast knowledge people possess and can share will change the way you see gardening.